Breakdown of Taxable vs. Nontaxable Income

 - Unemployment compensation

-- Compensation for lost pay received via lawsuit
+- Compensation for lost pay received via a lawsuit

 - Rental income